jaypatel125/GPT-FAQ-Bot/README.md

 - **OpenAI API Key**: Obtain your OpenAI API key and set it as an environment variable or directly in the code.

+## Acknowledgements

+- Built using Python and OpenAI services.

 ## License

 This project is licensed under the [MIT License](LICENSE).